-A small town with a big heart, Parker is a place rooted in history and heritage.
+Rocky Vista University Colorado location is located in a small town called Parker, which is a place rooted in history and heritage.
 The spirit of the west that lives here is matched in character only by our embrace of forward-thinking innovation.
 This rare balance offers experiences that are unique even for Colorado, making Parker the ideal one-day getaway.

 Whether you seek genuine family time in our year-round community events and activities, inspiration in our arts and culture venues, solitude in our miles of open space and trails or togetherness with old friends and new in our cafes and restaurants, a day in Parker will be remembered for a lifetime.

 To find out more about Parker, please visit the Parker Town website

 Nearby downtown Denver offers eclectic dining, music, recreational and cultural activities.
 Denver also has the largest bike path network of any urban area in the nation and the largest city park system in the U.S. with 200 named parks in the city and 14,000 acres of parkland in the mountains.
 Skiing, snowboarding, hiking and camping are within an hour’s drive of Denver.
 Denver is also a top spectator sports city with eight professional teams.
 There are statewide festivals and events presenting arts, music, sports and culture including the state fair, music festivals of different genres, outdoor concerts and plays.
 Denver has a semi-arid climate with four distinct seasons.
 Denver is located on the Great Plains, and the weather of the city and surrounding area is generally milder compared to the mountains to the west and the plains farther east.